 “Freedom,” however, did not mean dressing up in period-era clothing for battlefield reenactments or buying an 18th-century home and filling it with Colonial Revival furniture.
 It meant designing a modern house in the style of the Bauhaus, the German modernist school that Gropius had founded.

-But Gropius couldn’t afford to build a house.
+But Walter Gropius couldn’t afford to build a house.

-As luck would have it, Gropius and his wife were invited to a dinner party held by Helen Osborne Storrow, a philanthropist and wife of James J. Storrow, a prominent banker.
-She was so intrigued by Gropius, who would soon head Harvard University’s Graduate School of Design, that she gave him a piece of land to build on and loaned him the money for the house.
+As luck would have it, Gropius and his wife attended a dinner party held by Helen Osborne Storrow, a philanthropist and wife of James J. Storrow, a prominent banker.
+She was intrigued by Gropius, who would soon head Harvard University’s Graduate School of Design.
+So she gave him a piece of land to build on and loaned him the money for the house.

 Gropius built a simple, efficient contemporary home that melded industrial and traditional New England architectural materials.
 He used a fieldstone foundation, white painted wood, a brick chimney and a screened-in porch.
 Many of the fixtures were ordered from catalogs.
 It cost $18,000 to build.
 He explained what he was trying to do: